mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 }
 ```

 Use a pointer member if the member lifetime is controlled out of the class but the class handles a null pointer.
-Moreover, use a pointer if the class owns the member .
+Moreover, use a pointer if the class owns the member and responsible for deleting it.